AB Separation: What is it, Who Gets it, How to Check for it.

 Athletes Should Routinely Check for Ab Separations

-When it comes to athletes, even top level athletes, excess exercise and excess weight lifting can create ab separations.
+When it comes to athletes, even top-level athletes, excess exercise and excess weight lifting can create ab separations.

 Excess Exercise Can Strain the Ab Muscles and Separate Them.

-Excess exercise (doing an exercise that far exceeds the abs current capability) can strain and separate ab muscles.
+Excess exercise (doing an exercise that far exceeds the ab’s current capability) can strain and separate ab muscles.
 This is true for both men and women.

 While Pregnancy is the number one cause for women, excess exercise and excess weight are the two top contributing factors for ab separation in men:

-“Improper exercise and weight-lifting, especially when it comes to sit-ups, crunches, push-ups, and front planks can place undue stress on abdominal muscles and cause them to separate and weaken” (2)
+โImproper exercise and weight-lifting, especially when it comes to sit-ups, crunches, push-ups, and front planks, can place undue stress on abdominal muscles and cause them to separate and weakenโ (2)

 Lifting Heavy Objects

-Lifting an extremely heavy object can be enough to cause a small separation that over time can get bigger.
+Lifting an extremely heavy object can be enough to cause a small separation that, over time, can get bigger.

-Repeatedly lifting a heavy object (think shoveling heavy snow or moving, loading and unloading furniture etc.) can also be at the root of an ab separation.
+Repeatedly lifting a heavy object (think shoveling heavy snow or moving, loading, and unloading furniture, etc.) can also be at the root of an ab separation.

 Separation can occur in a multitude of ways.

 This is how they can sneak up on us.
-One instance may not be enough to create a big separation but a bit of a separation that can go unnoticed.
+One instance may not be enough to create a big separation but a bit of a separation can go unnoticed.

 Then this is a weakened spot where a bit more of a separation can add up.